aycatbkoglu/aycatbkoglu/README.md

 ### *Hi there 👋*

-*I'm AYÇA, an engineering studenst from Turkey*
+*I'm AYÇA, an engineering students from Turkey*

 *I'm studying Geomatics Engineering at Hacettepe University*